 Effective online learning at the University of Minnesota is a learner-centered experience characterized by the thoughtful design and facilitation of student-to-student, student-to-content, student-to-instructor, and student-to-technology interaction .
-It is achieved through effective practices in learning design, learning environment design, and online teaching and the facilitation of online learning .
+It is achieved through effective practices in learning design, learning environment design, online teaching, and the facilitation of online learning .

 Effective online learning at the University of Minnesota is a learner-centered experience where goals, assessments, and activities are aligned to support the course objectives.
 Instructors and instructional designers promote successful achievement of the learning objectives by providing multiple opportunities for students to interact with each other, with the course materials, and with the instructor.
 Learners encounter frequent opportunities for reflection, self-assessment, and peer learning.

 Effective online learning at the University of Minnesota occurs in learning environments that facilitate active learning experiences.
 Appropriate resources and technologies are used to communicate in a clear and timely manner with students.
 Multiple instructional methods and strategies guide students to construct knowledge, demonstrate knowledge, and interact within the course.
 Course websites and learning materials are current, timely, accessible, easy to navigate and provide a clear path for learners to engage with the materials toward their own success.

 Effective online learning at the University of Minnesota is facilitated by instructors who are able to effectively implement online pedagogies and ways to cultivate an engaged community of learners who are invested in their own and each other’s success .